SaharKhoramipour/Persian-OCR-Dataset/README.md

 If you use this dataset in your research, please cite the following paper:

 > Gandomkar, M., & Khoramipour, S. (2025).
-> Towards Omni-Font OCR for Persian Script using YOLO.
+> Towards Omni-Font Optical Character Recognition (OCR) for Persian script using the YOLO object detection model.
 > Majlesi Journal of Electrical Engineering.
 > DOI: 10.57647/j.mjee.2025.17063